Threat Modeling Against Supply Chains

 • Network MITM | Botnets

-This clear breakdown allows us to now create an attack tree.
+This clear breakdown allows us to now create an attack tree for threat modeling against supply chains.
 Here’s a quick example:

 • Threat (let’s take sabotage):